How to Market Your Business in Bradenton, FL (2026 Guide)

 - 34215, 34216, 34217 — Anna Maria Island and Holmes Beach

-Facebook and Instagram geo-targeted ads to these zip codes with a radius of 5–10 miles typically outperform broader campaigns for local service businesses because the audience is reachable and relevant.
+Facebook and Instagram geo-targeted ads to these zip codes with a radius of 5–10 miles tend to outperform broader campaigns for local service businesses.
+76% of people who search for local businesses visit one within 24 hours (Google), which means the audience you're reaching is close to a decision and not just browsing.
+The audience is smaller, but it's the right one.

 7. Join a Local Business Network for Referral Relationships